On this guide, you'll find links to resources that will help you with your research projects in UH 229.

 Search or browse these databases to find biographical information about British and American women.
 You can explore by time period, profession, and social movements.

 The American National Biography Online provides information about prominent people from all eras who have influenced and shaped American history and culture.
-It contains detailed articles, internal cross-references, robust bibliographies, thousands of photographs and illustrations, and links to external web resources.
+It contains detailed articles, internal cross-references, bibliographies, photographs and illustrations, and links to external web resources.

 There are many more books in the library on this topic, but these two ebooks may be a good place to start!